pioneers/mentor-matching/README.md

 ### Usage
 1. Install the libraries listed in `requirements.txt`.
 Note that `cvxpy` may require you to have "Microsoft Visual C++ Build Tools".
 If this happens, you should probably ask someone who actually knows what they are doing how to make that work, since it's kind of a pain.

 2. If using the Gurobi solver (see the [Choosing A Solver](#choosing-a-solver) section), run `pip install -i https://pypi.gurobi.com gurobipy`.
-You will also need to sign up for a (free) academic licence at https://www.gurobi.com/.
+You will also need to sign up for a (free) academic license at https://www.gurobi.com/downloads/end-user-license-agreement-academic/.
+TODO: Check if you need to be on AirBears to get the license.

 3. Put mentor data in a file called `mentors.csv` and team data in a file called `teams.csv`.
 Data should be formatted as described in the next two sections.
 See `mentors-example.csv` and `teams-example.csv` for example data formatting.